KiandaBPM/KiandaBPM.github.io/getting-started.md

 ## Connect to your data

 Kianda comes with a pre-defined set of data-connectors.
-A few of them are Office 365, SharePoint, Saleforce, DocuSign, SAP and more.
+A few of them are Office 365, SharePoint, Salesforce, DocuSign, SAP and more.

 However, using SOAP or REST service you could easily connect with a datasource that doesn't exist in our pre-defined list.